microprediction/monteprediction/TFRO.md

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges including a martingale and a cancer contest soon.

 ## If you are looking for general guidance
 Some students ask me for very general advice on what to learn or what do do with their career.
 But being old doesn't actually make me wise.
-I really just have [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment and aside from the challenges offered above, I doubt my other advice would be terribly differentiated.
+I really just have [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment and aside from that or the challenges offered above, I doubt my other advice would be terribly differentiated.

 ## If you are looking for reading recommendations
 I don't mind sharing my personal reading list on robust portfolio and ensembling literature [here](https://github.com/microprediction/precise/blob/main/LITERATURE.md), but it is what is is.